rpreen/superformula/README.md

 Compilation:
 ============

-To build the executable named "sfnn" simply run "make".
-To enable the parallel processing of the supershapes, compile with "PARALLEL=1".
+To build the executable named "run" simply run "make".
+To enable the parallel processing of the supershapes with OpenMP, compile with "PARALLEL=1".

 ======
 Usage:
 ======

-To initiate the target-based evolution of supershapes simply run the executable and specify a file to write output (e.g., "./sfnn output.dat").
+To initiate the target-based evolution of supershapes simply run the executable (i.e., "./run").
 Most parameters are in constants.h.
 Default set to perform 10000 evaluations using 8 supershape parameters targetting a star shape.

 -----------
 Additional: